Request location permissions

 Reminder of background location grant

-On Android 10 and higher, when a feature in your app accesses device location in the background for the first time after the user grants background location access, the system schedules a notification to send to the user.
+On Android 10 (API level 29) and higher, when a feature in your app accesses device location in the background for the first time after the user grants background location access, the system schedules a notification to send to the user.
 This notification reminds the user that they've allowed your app to access device location all the time.
 An example notification appears in figure 8.

 Check for location requirements in your app's SDK dependencies